Seagate/cortx-multisite/doc/replication.rst

 - scalability
 - failure handling

+  - it MUST be possible to fully lose persistence of a Motr process without losing replications for objects.
+  - we MUST NOT scan all objects every time a transient failure happens.

 - no read/write to the same index from different processes at the same time
 - change # of replicator dynamically
 - describe how to define replication policies and what to support